RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

    ![](https://github.com/RaviBasagonda/mendix/blob/main/docs/images/5/add-rows-columns.gif?raw=true)

-6. Rearrange a button and configure the spacing or alignment, if necessary:<br/>
+6. Rearrange buttons and configure the spacing or alignment, if necessary:<br/>

    a.
 Drag and drop the **New** button inside a column next to the page title.<br/>